Post-Concussion Information Sheet

 What can a child/adolescent do to help recover from a concussion?

 It is important that all children/adolescents with a concussion give their brain time to heal.
-Here are some post concussion information:
+Here are some tips:

 Red flag symptoms’ that may indicate a more serious injury (severe or worsening headache, neck pain or tenderness, double vision, seizures or convulsions, loss of consciousness, increase in confusion, restlessness, agitation, or aggressive behaviours, repeated vomiting, or slurred speech) call an ambulance as soon as possible.
 Symptoms may appear right away or up to a couple of days after the injury.

-Begin by resting for the first 1-2 days.
-After this short rest, the child/adolescent should start activities (physical and thinking) that do not make symptoms worse or bring on new symptoms.
-These gentle activities are encouraged 1-2 days after a concussion, even if the child/adolescent still has symptoms.
+Begin by doing light activities for the first 1-2 days.
+After this short relative rest, start activities (physical and thinking) that can be tolerated.
+A mild increase in symptoms is OK.
+Light activity is encouraged 1-2 days after a concussion, even if the child/adolescent still has symptoms.
 Avoid any activity where the child/adolescent could fall or hit their head.
 Resting completely for more than 1-2 days after a concussion may slow recovery.

 How long does it take a child/adolescent to recover after a concussion?